adasq/dropbox-v2-api/EXAMPLES.md

 ### files/move_batch ([see docs](https://www.dropbox.com/developers/documentation/http/documentation#files-move_batch))
 Move multiple files or folders to different locations at once in the user's Dropbox.
-This route is 'all or nothing', which means if one entry fails, the whole transaction will abort.
-This route will return job ID immediately and do the async moving job in background.
-Please use [move_batch/check](#filesmove_batchcheck-see-docs) to check the job status.
+This route will replace [move_batch:2](#filesmove_batch:2-see-docs).
+The main difference is this route will return stutus for each entry, while [move_batch](#filesmove_batch-see-docs) raises failure if any entry fails.
+This route will either finish synchronously, or return a job ID and do the async move job in background.
+Please use [move_batch/check:2](#filesmove_batchcheck:2-see-docs) to check the job status.

 ```js
 dropbox({